Eldaste/ChimechoBot/README.md

 ### Other commands
 - `.version` - Returns ChimechoBot's current version.
 - `.activeQueues` - Returns the number of current queues.
+- `.mod` - Moderator specific commands.
-- `.diagnose` - Sends errorlogfile.
+- `diagnose` - Sends errorlogfile.
 Can only be used by DMing ChimechoBot.

 ## Additional info